Executive Order 9102

 Executive Order 9102 is a United States presidential executive order creating the War Relocation Authority (WRA), the US civilian agency responsible for the forced relocation and internment of Japanese-Americans during World War II.
-The executive order was signed by President Franklin Roosevelt on March 18, 1942, and it officially expired on June 30, 1946.
+The executive order was signed by President Franklin Roosevelt on March 18, 1942, and was terminated by President Harry S. Truman on June 26, 1946, with operations ceasing on June 30.
 The Director reported directly to the president of the United States.
 Like his Executive Order 9066, Roosevelt did not specifically mention Japanese Americans anywhere in the text, referring only to "persons whose removal is necessary".
 In contrast, the numerous exclusion orders signed by General John L. DeWitt specifically stated that those to be removed were "persons of Japanese ancestry".

 Leadership

 Milton S. Eisenhower, previously an official of the United States Department of Agriculture, was chosen to head the WRA.
 Eisenhower stepped down as the Director of the WRA in June 1942 to take a position as Elmer Davis's deputy at the Office of War Information, and Dillon S. Myer was appointed in his place.
 Myer asked Eisenhower if he should accept, and according to Myer, Eisenhower advised him "Dillon, if you can sleep and still carry on the job my answer would be yes.
 I can’t sleep and do this job.
 I had to get out of it."

 When Milton said that he couldn’t sleep he meant literally that because he was very disturbed about the whole WRA concept.
 He found the situation that he was facing most difficult, with the antagonisms on the part of much of the American public against the Japanese because we were at war with Japan and many people did not differentiate between the Japanese Americans and the Japanese with whom we were at war.
 At the same time the problems of moving people from assembly centers on the West Coast into temporary relocation centers I’m sure got on his nerves very badly, and he was practically ill.